HomeLatest NewsStartupsGoogle pledges $1 bn in investments in Africa to support the startup ecosystem

 Preferred Source of Google

-Global technology giant Google has announced to invest $1 billion in Africa over the next five years to ensure access to fast and cheaper .
-The investment will also back startups to support the continent’s digital transformation.
+Global technology giant Google has announced to invest $1 billion in Africa over the next five years to ensure access to fast and cheaper internet.
+The will also back startups to support the continent’s transformation.

-The new programme will be launched in collaboration with the not-for-profit organisation Kiva.
-Google also plans to provide $10 million in low-interest loans to help small businesses and entrepreneurs in Ghana, Kenya, Nigeria and South Africa get through the economic hardship created by -19.
+The new programme will be launched in with the not-for-profit organisation Kiva.
+Google also plans to provide $10 million in low-interest loans to help small businesses and entrepreneurs in Ghana, Kenya, Nigeria and South Africa get through the economic hardship created by COVID-19.

 Advertisement